 Is summer really already over?
 I love summertime with all the fresh fruits and vegetables in season and while I am excited to make apple crisp, pumpkin spice muffins and soup with cornbread muffins, I don’t quite want to give up my farm fresh tomatoes.
-Enter Southern Tomato Pie with a delicious sourdough discard pie crust.
-We still have two weeks left of our CSA box and you can bet I’ll be savoring every last bite of my summer tomatoes by making this “farewell to summer” Southern Tomato Pie.
+Enter Southern Tomato Pie with Sourdough Pie Crust.
+We still have two weeks left of our CSA box and you can bet I’ll be savoring every last bite of my summer tomatoes by making this “farewell to summer” Southern Tomato Pie with sourdough pie crust.

 What is Tomato Pie?

 Tomato pie can have different meanings depending on where you live.
 This tomato pie is not the kind baked on focaccia-style bread or a tart with roasted tomatoes on it.
 This is Southern Tomato Pie: delicious pie crust, layered fresh tomatoes, fresh herbs and a creamy/cheesy topping that will have you coming back for another slice and dreaming about it through the winter.

 Southern Tomato Pie with sourdough pie crust can actually be made with any pie crust.
 Store-bought, press-in-the-pan or the sourdough discard crust I have listed in the recipe.
 I love the flavor of sourdough discard in this pie crust.
 It enhances the cheesy flavor of the creamy topping.
 I think it’s worth the few extra steps to make when you really want to highlight those summer tomatoes.
 Whatever crust you use, make sure to par-bake it for 10 minutes in the oven before adding the cheese, layering tomatoes and topping with the creamy mixture.